 In most states, the at-fault driver bears most of the financial responsibility in a crash.
 However, 12 states (including Georgia) are modified comparative fault states, meaning that a driver who is found to be more than 50 percent liable for the crash may not pursue damages against the other party.

 Your car accident lawyer will evaluate your case and determine if you qualify for pursuing an accident injury claim.
-The attorneys of the law office of Andrew R. Lynch, P.C. are experienced in these types of cases and will do all they legally can to secure the compensation you deserve.
+The attorneys of the law office of The Lynch Law Group are experienced in these types of cases and will do all they legally can to secure the compensation you deserve.